-Spouses are entitled to recover damages for loss of support and services, loss of companionship and protection, and for mental pain and suffering
+Spouses are entitled to recover damages for the loss of support and services, loss of companionship and protection, and mental pain and suffering.

-Minor children under 25 years old are entitled to recover damages for loss of support and services, loss of parental companionship, instruction, and guidance, and for mental pain and suffering
+Minor children under 25 years old are entitled to recover damages for loss of support and services, loss of parental companionship, instruction and guidance, and mental pain and suffering.

-Adult children 25 and older are entitled to recover damages for loss of support and services, loss of parental companionship, instruction, and guidance, and for mental pain and suffering
+Adult children aged 25 and older are entitled to recover damages for loss of support and services, loss of parental companionship, instruction and guidance, and mental pain and suffering.

-Parents of adult children 25 or older are entitled to recover damages for mental pain and suffering
+Parents of adult children aged 25 or older are entitled to recover damages for mental pain and suffering.

-People that are legally dependent on the decedent for financial support are entitled to recover damages for their loss of financial support and services.
+People who are legally dependent on the decedent for financial support are entitled to recover damages for their loss of financial support and services.

 Adopted Children Are Wrongful Death Beneficiaries

 Only the spouses, children, and parents are beneficiaries entitled to damages under the Florida Wrongful Death Act.
-Furthermore, these beneficiaries are only entitled to recover in the circumstances described above.
+Furthermore, these beneficiaries are entitled to recover damages only in the circumstances described above.
 This means that brothers, sisters, cousins, nieces, nephews, and other blood relatives are never entitled to recover damages for their emotional losses.
 These family members are entitled to recover financial losses if they were financially dependent on the decedent.
-But this is so rare that in reality, it almost never happens.
+But this is so rare that, in reality, it almost never happens.

 What Happens When a Beneficiary Dies?

-The only person that has the right to bring a wrongful death lawsuit is the personal representative of the decedent’s estate.
+The only person who has the right to bring a wrongful death lawsuit is the personal representative of the decedent’s estate.
 Often, the decedent has a will that names someone as the personal representative.
-Most of the time the courts will honor the decedents wishes and appoint the person named in the will as the personal representative.
-If no one is named in a will then Florida statutes create a list of people that have priority.
+Most of the time, the courts will honor the decedent’s wishes and appoint the person named in the will as the personal representative.
+If no one is named in a will, then Florida’s statutes create a list of people who have priority.

 What Happens When Beneficiaries Do Not Get Along?

 An example of this happening is the situation where the decedent had children with multiple partners.
-All of the children are legally beneficiaries entitled to damages.
-The personal representative of the Estate would not be able to ignore pursuing a claim of any of the children not related to the personal representative.
-Instead the personal injury attorney representing the Estate would have a legal duty to identify all the child beneficiaries, ensure all their claims are brought, and ensure all their claims are maximized.
+All the children are legally beneficiaries entitled to damages.
+The personal representative of the estate would not be able to ignore pursuing a claim of any of the children not related to the personal representative.
+Instead, the personal injury attorney representing the estate would have a legal duty to identify all the child beneficiaries, ensure all their claims are brought, and ensure all their claims are maximized.

 How Are Damages Allocated Among Beneficiaries?

-Most wrongful death lawsuits are settled without the need of a jury trial.
-The attorney representing the Estate will negotiate the settlement based on the experience of what a jury is likely to award to each beneficiary.
-However, the actual settlement is can sometimes be less than what a jury would award because the settlement has to take into account the possibility of losing.
+Most wrongful death lawsuits are settled without the need for a jury trial.
+The attorney representing the estate will negotiate the settlement based on the experience of what a jury is likely to award to each beneficiary.
+However, the actual settlement can sometimes be less than what a jury would award because the settlement has to take into account the possibility of losing.

 If the case is not settled, then a jury trial will be held.
 The jury will first decide if the person accused of wrongdoing is guilty of negligent, reckless, or intentional conduct that caused the decedent’s death.
-If the jury decides the conduct was not negligent, reckless, or intentional or the jury decides the conduct did not cause the death, then no damages will be awarded.
+If the jury decides the conduct was not negligent, reckless, or intentional, or if it decides the conduct did not cause the person’s death, then no damages will be awarded.

 We’re Here to Help You With Your Wrongful Death Case